 When asked about the practical ways to minimize food waste, most of the people would respond by saying that we should only cook or buy what we can eat, or the other way could be to prepare compost.
 Though little is known about upcycling, still it is the most efficient way of utilizing food waste.
 Several companies and researchers are making efforts to turn food waste into edible products of better quality.
 Few such ways for upcycling food to minimize food waste are mentioned below:

 Citrus peels – Using citrus peels for scrubbing or facial is common, but the peels can serve edible purpose too.
-Besides the fruit itself, the peels can be turned into sugar coated sweet treats, without putting much effort.
+Besides the fruit itself, the peels can be turned into sugar-coated sweet treats, without putting much effort.
 You just need a bunch of peels and sugar syrup!
 In addition, the RISE & WIN Brewing Co. utilize the Yuko Citrus peels in their unique blend of beer.

-Moreover, a US-based company, NETZRO, has partnered with food manufacturers for converting and selling upcylced egg waste.
-The company separates membrane from shells, to create two different products which include the calcium carbonate resulting from shells, and collagen protein extracted from the shell membrane.
+Moreover, a US-based company, NETZRO, has partnered with food manufacturers for converting and selling upcycled egg waste.
+The company separates the membrane from the shells, to create two different products which include the calcium carbonate resulting from the shells, and collagen protein extracted from the shell membrane.
 The products are then sold out to food manufacturers, to be used as raw materials for the industry.

-Your Role – Less Food Waste, More Upcycle
+Your Role – Less Food Waste, More Upcycled

-The upcycling of food would not help in minimizing food waste but would also bring transformation in our economic systems.
-The way we see sustainability and the concept of circular economy can only be driven if the waste of one industry becomes a raw material for another industry.
+The upcycling of food would help in minimizing food waste, plus upcycling food would bring transformation in our economic systems.
+The way we see sustainability and the concept of the circular economy can only be driven if the waste of one industry becomes a raw material for another industry.
 But this would need ambitious goals and a willingness of consumers to invest in such products.
 The sustainability of our food and ecological systems is governed by how we, as consumers, define our behaviors, choices, and decisions.
-Consumer behavior is a root of sustainable living.
-We must understand the need to transform our lifestyles, which is the most viable solution to conserving the vital natural resources.
+Consumer behavior is the root of sustainable living.
+We must understand the need to transform our lifestyles, which is the most viable solution to conserving vital natural resources.
 Given the fact that we are wasting such a large quantity of food every year, there are few simple steps that can pave the way to living a more sustainable life.
-Some of the key measures have been highlighted in the article, which are convenient and do not require much of our effort, so why wait for waste management companies to dump the waste in landfills or incinerate it, when it can be used to prepare a usable product of better quality?
-Here is your chance to play your role for minimizing food waste.
-Join and advocate for the cause now, by either upcycling the food waste at home or purchasing the products made out of upcycled food.
+Some of the key measures have been highlighted in the article, which is convenient and does not require much of our effort, so why wait for waste management companies to dump the waste in landfills or incinerate it when it can be used to prepare a usable product of better quality?
+Here is your chance to play your role in minimizing food waste.
+Join and advocate for the cause now, by either upcycling food waste at home or purchasing the products made out of upcycled food.

 “About: Upcycled Food Association.”
 Upcycledfood.
 Web.
 27 Oct.
 2020.